paddyhockey1/Anaheim-Ducks-Fanblog/README.md

 * As designed, only the super user and those who have been given the necesary permissions can make changes to the admin page.

+## Other Testing

+* I have tested the site on a number of desktop browsers.
+These include: Microsoft Edge, Chrome, Opera, Firefox, and Duckduckgo.

+* I have tested the responsiveness on smaller screens, mobile and tablet, and am happy with the site's responsiveness.
+The navigation menu responds well when necessary for smaller screens

+* All external social media links have been tested and open in external tabs.

+* Commeent edit and delete have been tested and work as intended.

+* Posts will display 'This comment is awaiting approval' and will be greyed out until approved by superuser as expected

+* Django admin successfully adds new users to the user model in the admin page.

+* Posts are successfully added to blog when created through Posts model in Django Admin.